seyramgabriel/brokencrystals/README.md

 docker-compose up -d
 ```

-**9.** Run this command to get the jenkins default password in the jenkins container
+**9.** Run this command to get the Jenkins default password in the Jenkins container
 ```
 docker exec -it demo-jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 ```